diegosdantonio/Actor-Policy-Reinforcement-Learning-Catenary-Robots/README.md

 # Actor-Policy-Reinforcement-Learning-Catenary-Robots

-# Exploring the Future of Aerial Robotics: Catenary Robots and Actor Policy Gradient Control

 ## Introduction
 In the realm of aerial cable manipulation, catenary robots have emerged as a novel solution.
 These systems, each formed by two quadcopters connected via a non-stretchable cable, offer a new approach to complex manipulation tasks like tying knots and hitches.